 The demand for health insurance marketed through our ecommerce platforms is impacted by, among other things, the variety, quality and price of the health insurance plans we offer.
-Some health insurance carriers have exited certain state insurance markets where we have historically represented their insurance plans and we may determine not to work with other health insurance carriers.
+Many health insurance carriers, including major national health insurance carriers, have exited a large number of state insurance markets where we have historically represented their insurance plans or determined to pay reduced or no commissions for the sale of their plans and we may determine not to work with or otherwise be unable to offer health insurance plans from other health insurance carriers.
 If our ability to sell a variety of high-quality, affordable health insurance plans in the Medicare, individual and family, small business and ancillary product markets is impaired, or our health insurance plan offerings are limited or terminated as a result of consolidation in the health insurance industry, health care reform or otherwise, our sales or average commission rate per member may decrease and our business, operating results and financial condition could be harmed.
-For example, the cost of health insurance has increased substantially in many states as a result of health care reform implementation and some health insurance carriers have exited the individual and family health insurance business in certain states.
-Moreover, as a result of several carriers not desiring to sell individual and family health insurance during the current special enrollment period and as a result of their reductions in our commissions for those sales, we are not able to sell individual and family health insurance plans that we have historically sold.
-This reduction in the supply we are able to offer consumers may adversely impact demand for the individual and family health insurance we sell, and if individuals and families do not purchase health insurance through us as a result of these circumstances, our business, operating results and financial condition would be harmed.
+For example, the cost of health insurance has increased substantially in many states as a result of health care reform implementation and many health insurance carriers have exited the individual and family health insurance business altogether or in a large number of states.
+Moreover, as a result of several carriers not desiring to sell individual and family health insurance, commission rate reduction and our decision not to sell plans where we would not receive a commissions a result of their reductions in our commissions for those sales, we are not able to sell individual and family health insurance plans that we have historically sold.
+This reduction in the supply we are able to offer consumers may adversely impact demand for the individual and family health insurance through us as a result of these circumstances, our business, operating results and financial condition would be harmed.

-Health insurance carriers could determine to reduce the commissions paid to us, which could harm our business and operating results.
+Health insurance carriers could determine to reduce or eliminate the commissions paid to us, which could harm our business and operating results.